Blizzard's claim that it owns Warcraft 3 mods isn't just the standard fine print

 If it's going to profit from their ideas anyway, the least a company like Blizzard can do is let successful modders walk away with their title and original art—even if that means a competitor might get their hands on it.
 (That's what happened in the case of Valve and Dota Auto Chess: The standalone Auto Chess is available now on the Epic Games Store, while Valve created a derivative work, Dota Underlords.)

 If Blizzard wants an exclusive license to the original elements of a modder's work, then it ought to strike a deal with that modder.
-It might be willing to do that, but it's hard to trust a company that says it doesn't have to.
+It might be willing to do that, but it's hard to trust a company that wields an EULA that says it doesn't have to.